Somali-American nears new historic mark with primary win

-State Rep. Ilhan Omar captured the Democratic nomination for Minnesota's 5th Congressional District, defeating a former Minnesota House Speaker and longtime state senator.
+State Rep. Ilhan Omar captured the Democratic nomination for Minnesota's 5th Congressional District on Tuesday, defeating a former Minnesota House Speaker and longtime state senator.
 It puts another notch in the meteoric political rise of a woman who spent her childhood in a Kenyan refugee camp and immigrated to the United States at age 12 before winning her seat in the state House in 2016.

 A Republican has not won the heavily liberal Minneapolis-area congressional seat in many decades, making Tuesday's primary the de facto election.
 The seat opened when Ellison launched a last-minute bid for attorney general, leaving the seat after six terms.